houghb/savvy/doc/getting-started.rst

 ====================
 Quick Start Tutorial
 ====================
 This is a quick start that generates a radial plot, heatmap, and network plot using sample datafiles.
 Run the following code from a Jupyter Notebook.
+Examples of these types of plots are shown below.

+Alternatively, use the ``savvy_driver.ipynb`` in the repo to get started right away.

 .. code:: python